Simple Manjaro NAS

-This is a short guide showing how you can add NAS filesharing capabilities to a running Manjaro installation thus converting into a simple NAS.
+This is a short guide showing how you can add NAS filesharing capabilities to a running Manjaro installation thus adding simple NAS functionality.

 The first step is mandatory - to ensure the system is fully up-to-date